OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 Back to top Right to Access Your Information

 We give you access to a broad range of information about your account and your interactions with us in the "Your Account" portion of the website.
 You are responsible for updating and maintaining the truth and accuracy of the personal information you provide to us relating to your account.
 If you want to access or alter your contact information or change your payment method, you should do so by visiting the "Your Account" section of our website.
 You must be signed in to access "Your Account."
-You can also make changes to certain communication preferences by going to the "Email preferences” section of “Your Account" on our website.
+You can also make changes to certain communication preferences by going to the "Email preferences" section of "Your Account" on our website.
 If you have a question regarding our privacy practices, or want to exercise your rights regarding your personal information, please contact us at privacy@netflix.com.

 Back to top Cookies and Other Technologies